What does viscoelastic mean

 Blink Tears Lubricating Eye Drops: These drops contain a natural tear ingredient that can help alleviate discomfort and dryness after cataract surgery.
 They are also preservative-free, which can be beneficial for those with sensitive eyes.

 Artificial tear gel: In some cases, your doctor may recommend an artificial tear gel instead of drops.
-Gels can provide longer-lasting relief and are often used at bedtime.
+Gels provide longer-lasting relief and are often used at bedtime.

 It is essential to follow your doctor’s instructions and use artificial tears as directed.
 If you experience any unusual symptoms or discomfort, contact your doctor immediately.